 September 1 - September 7

 - New Student Academic Convocation 2014

 - About Curry /

 - All News /

-The Curry College community welcomed several new faculty members to campus in the fall of 2011.
-These new faces have already begun empowering our students to excel and dedicate themselves to success inside and outside the classroom.
+The Curry College community would like to formally welcome an outstanding group of faculty members to campus for fall 2013.
+These new faces are enthusiastic and ready to empower our students to excel and dedicate themselves to success inside and outside the classroom.

 Curry's award-winning faculty challenges our students to explore, discover, grow and expand their capacity for self-directed, lifelong learning.
 These latest additions to our ranks will continue that tradition for years to come.